 Benefits like SNAP (food stamps), TAFDC (welfare for families with children), and WIC may be available through the Departments of Transitional Assistance and Public Health.
 See Income and Benefits.

 You may apply for unemployment benefits if you lose your job and are authorized to work in the United States.
 File a claim with the Division of Unemployment Assistance.
 See Unemployment.

 Earned Sick Time

 Under Massachusetts law, workers are eligible for benefits from their employers, including earned sick time, regardless of their immigration status.
-Additional sick leave and paid family leave may be available through the Families First Coronavirus Response Act.
+See Time Off.

 Health Insurance Coverage

-Uninsured residents may qualify for MassHealth or coverage through the Health Connector’s extended open enrollment period.
+Uninsured residents may qualify for MassHealth or coverage through the Health Connector.
 See MassHealth and Health Insurance.

 Assistance from Non-Profit Organizations